 Matthew Vaughn, the man behind such hits like Layer Cake, Kingsman, Kick-Ass, and many more, is setting up a new studio to be called Marv Studios and has already laying down the groundwork for future projects.

 Another property Vaughn plans to expand on with his new studio is the Kingsman franchise.
-While the already annouced third film in the Kingsman trilogy will send the end of the Harry Hart-Eggsy relationship, the british filmaker is planning a spin-off to be titled Kingsman: The Great Game that will explore the spy organisation in the early 1900s.
+While the already announced third film in the Kingsman trilogy will send the end of the Harry Hart-Eggsy relationship, the British filmmaker is planning a spin-off to be titled Kingsman: The Great Game that will explore the spy organization in the early 1900s.
 Kingsman: The Great Game and Kingsman 3 will be filmed back to back.
-The franchise is also apprently set to include an eight-hour Kingsman TV show as well as a Statesman film that will follow the adventures of the American counterparts.
+The franchise is also apparently set to include an eight-hour Kingsman TV show as well as a Statesman film that will follow the adventures of the American counterparts.

 Marv Studios will also co-produce the upcoming Elton John biopic Rocketman for Paramount that will star Taron Egerton and will be directed by Dexter Fletcher that Vaughn says will be “the first R-rated musical with drugs, sex, rock’n’roll”.

 For more info on Vaughn and his plans for Marv Studios, look out for his full interview in Empire, which will hit shelves sometime next week.

 Are you excited to be what else Vaughn and his company has in store?
 Let us know how you feel in the comments below!